minhtuan92/porfolio/README.md

 # MyPorfolio

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.
-- A personal portfolio made using the below techstack:
+- A personal portfolio made using the below tech stack:
   - Angular, html, css, javascript, typescript.

 ### Used concepts: